MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-getprofiletable.md

  _ulFlags_

-> [in] A bitmask of flags that controls the profiles that are returned in the table.
+> [in] A bitmask of flags that controls how the profile table is populated.
 The following flag can be set:

 MAPI_APP_PROFILE